akihikodaki/dts/test_plans/vxlan_test_plan.rst

 =======================================================
 The throughput is measured for different Vxlan tunnel filter types.
 Queue single mean there's only one flow and forwarded to the first queue.
-Queue multi mean there're two flows and configure to different queues.
+Queue multi mean there are two flows and configure to different queues.

 +--------+------------------+--------+--------+------------+
 | Packet | Filter           | Queue  | Mpps   | % linerate |